 On granting its approval the Secretary may impose such conditions as it thinks fit.
 The rate of increment to each sub-pool established under this rule shall be approved, and may be varied, by the Secretary.

-11.6B The casino operator may (with the Secretary’s approval) combine the separate sub-pools established pursuant to rule 11.6A into a single jackpot prize pool.
+11.6B The Casino Operator may (with the Secretary’s approval) combine the separate sub-pools established pursuant to rule 11.6A into a single jackpot prize pool.
 On granting its approval the Secretary may impose such conditions as it thinks fit.

-11.6C Where the casino operator has established separate jackpot sub-pools pursuant to rule 11.6A, the following rules in this division shall be modified as follows:
+11.6C Where the Casino Operator has established separate jackpot sub-pools pursuant to rule 11.6A, the following rules in this division shall be modified as follows: